al8n/rarena/rarena-allocator/README.md

 ### Memory Layout

-- Pure memory layout, only `Vec` and anon memory map backed main memory support this layout.
+- Pure memory layout, only `Vec` and anon memory map backed main memory support this layout, this layout cannot be recovered.

   ```text
   --------------------------------------